cdozdil/OptiScaler/README.md

 Please check [this](Issues.md) document for the rest of the known issues and possible solutions for them.
 Also check the community [Wiki](https://github.com/cdozdil/OptiScaler/wiki) for possible game issues and HUDfix incompatible games.

-## Which APIs and Upscalers are Supported?
-Currently OptiScaler can be used with DirectX 11, DirectX 12 and Vulkan, but each API has different sets of upscaler options.

-#### For DirectX 12
-- XeSS (Default)
-- FSR2 2.1.2, 2.2.1
-- FSR3 3.1 (and FSR2 2.3.2)
-- DLSS

-#### For DirectX 11
-- FSR2 2.2.1 (Default, native DX11)
-- FSR3 3.1.2 (unofficial port to native DX11)
-- XeSS 1.x.x, FSR2 2.1.2, 2.2.1, FSR3 3.1 & FSR2 2.3.2 (via background DX12 processing) [*]
-- DLSS (native DX11)
-- XeSS 2.x (_soon™, but Intel ARC only_)

-_[*] These implementations use a background DirectX12 device to be able to use Dirext12-only upscalers.
-There is a 10-15% performance penalty for this method, but allows much more upscaler options.
-Also native DirectX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has its own problems of which some were fixed by OptiScaler. **These implementations do not support Linux** and will result in a black screen._

-#### For Vulkan
-- FSR2 2.1.2 (Default), 2.2.1
-- FSR3 3.1 (and FSR2 2.3.2)
-- DLSS
-- XeSS 2.x (_soon™_)

 ## Compilation